wharfkit/website/src/lib/docs/ContractKit/GetMethod.md

 ## Returns:

-**Promise<RowType>**: A promise that resolves to a single table row.
+**Row**: A promise that resolves to a single table row.
 If the row cannot be found or if the specified index is not present in the ABI, an error will be thrown.